QwertyIsCoding/Chalkboard/README.md

 # Chalkboard
-My entry for the Dev.to hackathon
+This is a submission for the GitHub Copilot Challenge : New Beginnings